To Wong Foo, Thanks for Everything! Julie Newmar: Home media

 The film was released on VHS after its theatrical release and on DVD on January 7, 2003, with several deleted scenes.
-It was released on Blu-ray by Shout!
+It was released as a special collector's edition Blu-ray by Shout!
 Factory on May 28, 2019.
+The edition includes the behind-the-scenes documentary Easy Rider in Dresses: A Look Back at the Making of To Wong Foo, Thanks for Everything!
+Julie Newmar, which features interviews with screenwriter Douglas Carter Beane, director Beeban Kidron, and John Leguizamo.
+In Sweden, the film was titled High Heels and released in May 1996 on VHS.